 Manually Fixing This Error

 In this part of the guide, I will take you through the process of manually locating, downloading and installing drivers for your hardware components.
 If running a virus scan did not repair the error, then it’s more than likely that an update of your device driver will.
 Because of the various devices and their functions, within your computer, updating their drivers will usually result in an increased overall performance.
-However, doing it manually can be very time consuming, and confusing for many, which is why I recommend you download Driver Detective.
+However, doing it manually can be very time consuming, and confusing for many, which is why I recommend you download Smart Driver Updater.